-2.22 Bricket Wood
+2.24 Bricket Wood

-- According to the Domesday Book in 1088, 165 people lived in Bricket Wood, but by 1353 it had been largely abandoned, possibly due to the Black Death (1349).
-The original habited area was in the region of Smug Oak Lane, near to today's Gate public house. - In 1858 what is now known as the Abbey Line opened, connecting St Albans to Watford by rail, with an intermediate station built at Bricket Wood in 1861.
+- 2.25 According to the Domesday Book in 1088, 165 people lived in Bricket Wood, but by 1353 it had been largely abandoned, possibly due to the Black Death (1349).
+The original habited area was in the region of Smug Oak Lane, near to today's Gate public house. - 2.26 In 1858 what is now known as the Abbey Line opened, connecting St Albans to Watford by rail, with an intermediate station built at Bricket Wood in 1861.
 In the early 1930s aircraft manufacturer Handley Page moved into what was to become Radlett Aerodrome and built two small estates, in Bricket Wood (and Park Street) to house employees.

-- As with all of the villages within the Parish, demand for housing during the post-WW2 era, together with the concept of commuting, resulted in rapid change with Bricket Wood transformed from a scattered rural community to a large residential village. - Today Bricket Wood has two centres, each with a small parade of retail outlets one on the Old Watford Road, close to the A405 St Albans to Watford road, and the second in Oakwood Road near to the village's St Luke's C of E church.
+- 2.27 As with the other villages within the Parish, the concept of commuting (and the village's location adjacent to the M1 and latterly M25 motorways) have resulted in Bricket Wood's transformation from a scattered rural community to a large residential village. - 2.28 Today Bricket Wood has two main centres, each with a small parade of retail outlets one on the Old Watford Road, close to the A405 St Albans to Watford road, and the second in Oakwood Road with a pharmacy and post office, near to the village's St Luke's C of E church.
+The church's hall complex is used for community activities and as a doctor's surgery.
+The 'Handley Page' part of the village also has a small retail parade, close to the station and Smug Oak Green.
 The one school in the village (primary) is located in Mount Pleasant Lane.